fxamacker/ccf_draft/ccf_specs.md

 - `137(4)` is Cadence `Int`.
 - `42` is raw value.

-### Cadence Homogenous Array with Simple Type Elements
+### Cadence Homogeneous Array with Simple Type Elements

 Cadence `[Int]` type of value `[1, 2, 3]` encoded to JSON is 107 bytes when minified: